Araffe/vdc-networking-lab/readme.md

 az group create -l westeurope -n VDC-NVA
 </pre>

 **3)** Once the resource groups have been deployed, you can deploy the lab environment into these using a set of pre-defined ARM templates.
 The templates are available at https://github.com/Araffe/vdc-networking-lab if you wish to learn more about how the lab is defined.
 Essentially, a single master template (*VDC-Networking-Master.json*) is used to call a number of other templates, which in turn complete the deployment of virtual networks, virtual machines, load balancers, availability sets, VPN gateways and third party (Cisco) network virtual appliances (NVAs).
+The templates also deploy a simple Node.js application on the spoke virtual machines.
 Use the following CLI command to deploy the template:

 <pre lang="...">
 az group deployment create --name VDC-Create -g VDC-Main --template-uri https://raw.githubusercontent.com/Araffe/vdc-networking-lab/master/VDC-Networking-Master.json